PrathicaShettyM/Tic-Tac-Toe/README.md

 # Tic-tac-toe-ReactJS
 This is a good websie.
-This repository contains a tic-tac-
+This repository contains a tic-tac-toe